JoosepAlviste/JoosepAlviste.github.io/src/pages/blog/thorgate-spa.md

     make docker-manage cmd="startapp parrots"

 Since the folder is created inside the Docker container, it is possible that its permissions are incorrect.
-We can easily fix that by running.
+We can fix that by running the following command:

     sudo chown -R "$(id -un):$(id -gn)" parrot_mania